 Although when compared with other states, Texas gun laws are less restrictive, there are still laws that govern the ownership of firearms in the Lone Star State.
-At Gebhardt & Eppes, PPLC, we want you to better understand the laws surrounding gun ownership and operation within the state.
+At Gebhardt and Eppes, PLLC, PPLC, we want you to better understand the laws surrounding gun ownership and operation within the state.
 Read on to learn more about Texas gun laws:

 Not Everyone Can Own a Gun